hannawang09/hannawang09.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper "[Robust Few-Shot Vision-Language Model Adaptation](https://arxiv.org/abs/2506.04713)" is available at arxiv now!
+Our paper "[Enabling Validation for Robust Few-Shot Recognition](https://arxiv.org/abs/2506.04713)" is available at arxiv now!